 The Chaffinch Trust is currently working with many local charities in Britain.
-These include Moray Woman’s Aid and Cfine in Aberdeen, the Fet Lor Youth Initiative in Edinburgh, as well as projects in their early of stages in Essex, Lancashire, Gloucestershire and Kent.
+These include Moray Woman’s Aid and Cfine in Aberdeen, the Fet Lor Youth Initiative in Edinburgh, as well as projects in their early of stages in Fife, Essex, Lancashire, Gloucestershire and Kent.
 Further afield, it has active links with local charities in Malawi, The Yemen, Madagascar, Kenya, Latvia, Brazil, Guatemala and Nepal.
 Projects in other areas are planned.

 All who attended the reception at Buckingham Palace join me in thanking The Princess Royal for her support with our current work and we look forward to her active involvement in the years to come."

 We have adopted a framework that maximises our collective influence by combining the resources, expertise and experience of many charities.
 We are able to support many more people around the world by providing them with opportunities to fulfil their potential.